danielriveroc/DoMEv1/README.md

 	    showText = false ,
 	    checkForErrors = false
 	    )

+The description of these parameters is the following, grouped in

 The parameter dataInRows allows the input matrix to have dimensions NxP when it is set to true (by default) or PxN when it is false (N: number of instances).